Results Gödel Avoidance is a frontier problem in the LOGIC/FOUND domain.

 Result Statement

 Godel incompleteness is avoided by bounded self-reference under K5/K6.
-Status: Resolved (established, machine-checked).
+Status: Internally addressed (established, machine-checked).